davidgsd/AllScan/README.md

 Multiple copies of AllScan can be installed on one node (server) if desired, each with their own separate configuration, Favorites, and/or different node numbers.
 Just make copies of the /var/www/html/allscan/ dir eg. to "allscan2" and put copies of allmon.ini and favorites.ini with your desired configuration in the new folder.
 Each copy of AllScan will store its user/login credentials in /etc/allscan/ in a .db file named the same as the name of its web folder, eg. "allscan2.db".
 (To have other copies use the same user credentials make a symbolic link from eg. allscan2.db to allscan.db.)

 # Pre-Install Notes
 Ideally you should be using ASL3 and you should have Allmon or Supermon properly configured and working.
-AllScan works great on HamVOIP and older ASL versions but ASL3 is highly recommended as it has numerous major improvements, and also supports x64 platforms (such as Dell Wyse 3040 or Beelink T5 Mini PCs which compared to RPi's are more reliable, more cost-effective and have more features).
+AllScan works great on HamVOIP and older ASL versions but ASL3 is highly recommended as it has numerous major improvements, and also supports x64 platforms.

 If you have Supermon installed AllScan will give you the option to use the favorites.ini file in the supermon directory.
 See the Supermon groups.io page for details on how to install Supermon.
 If you use Supermon2 instead of Supermon or want to put your favorites.ini file in some other folder, the favorites.ini search location(s) can be set on the AllScan Cfgs Page.